tdavis0831/notthrowingawaymytrot/content/blog/april_7/index.md

 ---
-title: "why Do People Stop Running?"
+title: "Why Do People Stop Running?"
 date: "2023-04-07"
 description: "Some thoughts from someone who has stopped and started running more times that I can count"
 ---